Denys Val Baker: Career

-BBC’s Morning Story programme.
+BBC's Morning Story programme.
 Over the years, he had well over 100 stories read on BBC radio.

 Val Baker had always been enchanted by Cornwall, and he eventually moved there firstly to Penzance, Sennen and St Hilary eventually to St.Ives in 1956.
 This change was to mark a new era in his writing career.
 While continuing to write short stories, he also launched the publication The Cornish Review in 1949.
 The Cornish Review featured poems, short stories, articles, art and book reviews.
 This quarterly magazine lasted three years and ten issues.
 In 1966 Val Baker revived the Review with much the same mixture, this time it lasted for twenty six issues until it folded in 1974.
 An Index to "The Cornish Review" by Phoebe Proctor was published by the Institute of Cornish Studies in 1978; "The Cornish Review" magazine: an illustrated bibliography by Tim Scott was published by Cornish Connections / Hare's Ear ISBN 0-9515686-2-0.

 In 1959 he published the acclaimed Britain's Art Colony by the Sea about the artistic community of Cornwall, and particularly based around St. Ives.
 Val Baker lived in various places in Cornwall as his family kept growing.
 The family life in Corwall was to provide the basis for many autobiographical, humorous books.
-The first of which, The Sea’s in The Kitchen, was published in 1962 by Phoenix House and was to be his best selling book since the forties.
+The first of which, The Sea’s in The Kitchen, was published in 1962 by Phoenix House and was to be his best selling book since the 1940s.
 This was soon followed by The Door is Always Open in 1963 and eventually by another twenty four.

 Another aspect of his life was his interest in the sea.
 When Val Baker purchased his own boat, MFV Sanu, an ex-navy supply tender, it was an inspiration for his books, short stories, and magazine articles.

 In the 1960s and 1970s he continued with a prolific creative output, mainly through the publisher William Kimber & Co.
-But finally, in the early eighties onwards Val Baker's health began to deteriorate and he suffered excruciating pain from irritable bowel syndrome, an illness that seems to have practically curtailed his writing career.
+But finally, from the early 1980s, onwards Val Baker's health began to deteriorate and he suffered excruciating pain from irritable bowel syndrome, an illness that seems to have practically curtailed his writing career.

+Death

 On 6 July 1984 Val Baker died at the West Cornwall Hospital, Penzance at the age of sixty six.
 He had written fourteen novels, twenty two collections of short stories, twenty six autobiographies, over forty anthologies, another twenty books on general subjects as well as hundreds of short stories and articles for magazines throughout the world.
-The popularity of his books was reinforced when with the introduction of Public Lending Rights in the year of his death the royalties put him in the top 120 of most borrowed authors of over 6000 who had registered.
+The popularity of his books was reinforced when with the introduction of Public Lending Rights in the year of his death, the royalties put him in the top 120 of most borrowed authors of over 6000 who had registered.